Why you’re obsessed with checking your partner’s phone and how to break the unhealthy habit

 It’s not fair for your partner to carry the burden of your past trauma.
 Checking your partner’s phone isn’t about them.
 It’s about you not being able to trust yourself that you’re amazing enough for them to be 100% dedicated to you.

 I’m not saying it’s your fault.
 It’s equally their fault AND your fault.
-Yes, they should be honest with you, but you also need to create a space where it’s safe to be honest.
+Yes, they should be honest with you, AND you also need to create a space where it’s safe to be honest.
 Have you been so jealous, insecure and controlling that they were afraid to express their truth?

-Even alternative approaches, such as EMDR and Brain Mapping, are often not enough to fully heal from the physical body or the nervous system.
+The latest trauma research shows that cognitive-based therapies cannot fully access trauma stored in the non-verbal brain and body.
+Even alternative approaches, such as EMDR and Brain-Mapping, are often not enough to fully heal trauma from the physical body or nervous system.

-This makes trauma healing a very frustrating journey for so many people.
-They often blame themselves for being “un-healable” and decide that they’re broken.
+This makes trauma healing a very frustrating journey for many people.
+They end up feeling stuck, even after spending decades of therapy and gaining so much self-awareness.

-Every human being is 100% neurophysiologically capable of healing in a way that truly lasts, because we all have wiring and neural pathways that can be rewired from fear and overprotection, to love and openness.
+Every human being is 100% neurophysiologically capable of healing deeply & wholly, because we all have neural pathways that can be rewired from fear and overprotection to love, joy, and openness.